mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 Most of the time we have to put in a little bit of extra work to actually control our dependencies.

 Take for example the analytics demo we showed off before.
-It had the problem of using an uncontrolled dependency for tracking analytics events, and that mean that we tracked real events when running the app in the preview.
-This will flood our analytics backend with fake events that do not actually correspond to things our user is doing in the app.
+It had the problem of using an uncontrolled dependency for tracking analytics events, and that meant that we accidentally tracked real events when running the app in the preview.
+That was really bad

 The fix is to take back control over this dependency rather than letting it control us, but this time we have to do a bit more work.

-At the bottom of this file we have sketched out a protocol that acts as an abstraction layer over the analytics client.
+At the top of this file we have sketched out a protocol that acts as an abstraction layer over the analytics client.
 Now, if you have followed any of Stephen's and my work for any amount of time you will know that we do not reach for protocols for this level of abstraction.
 There are simpler tools that offer a lot of power, but that is a whole other topic that will just muddy what I want to get at here.

-I think far more people are familiar with this style, so let's roll with it.
-In addition to the protocol definition I have two conformances.
-One is the "live" conformance, which would be the thing that actually makes a network request.
-Right now it just logs to the console because this is just a demo, but you can imagine right in here is a call out to `URLSession`.
+With the protocol defined the feature's observable object no longer accesses the singleton directly.
+Instead, an explicit analytics client is passed along when creating the object, the client is stored in the object, and the client is used whenever we want to track some analytics.

+By default the model will use what is known as a "live" analytics client, which we have down at the bottom of the file.
+This is the thing that will make an actual real life `URLSession` request.

 Right below the live implementation we have the "no-op" implementation.
 This is a conformance of the `Analytics` protocol that doesn't do any actual tracking.
 It won't ever make a network request, and we don't even print anything to the console.
 It just does absolutely nothing when you tell it to track an event.

-So, let's start using this controllable dependency.
-We can add a property to our `ObservableObject` so that an analytics client can be passed in from the _outside_, and then we can be strict with ourselves to only use it and never reach out to the global, uncontrollable dependency.

-If we do that then we can create the view for the preview in a very particular configuration.
-In particular, when creating the model we will pass along the `NoopAnalytics` client so that no matter what happens in the preview it will never track a real life analytics event.
-And we can see that plain as day by running the preview and seeing that there's nothing in the logs.
+That is the version of the dependency we want to use in the preview, and that's exactly what we do.

 So that's great!